 Biodiversity Opportunity Area and Description Biodiversity Targets Secure and manage important brownfield sites, particularly where these support Biodiversity Action Plan species; Avoid further fragmentation of habitats; Action to enhance widely dispersed habitats, such as ponds, across the whole area.
 Romney Marshes and Rye Bay The Romney Marshes and Rye Bay area is one of the biggest opportunity areas in Kent and extends from Hythe through Rye and beyond into Sussex.
 The area is mainly highly productive arable land and pasture, but much is designated, including SSSIs which extend from the internationally rare vegetated shingle at Dungeness through Walland Marsh up towards Appledore.
 The BOA includes Hythe Bay recommended Marine Conservation Zone, which supports a very diverse assemblage of burrowing species in its subtidal- mud habitat.
 Internationally important wetland and shingle habitats, most notably the vegetated shingle at Dungeness, which is important for biodiversity and geodiversity; Grazing marsh, and wet ditches and other water courses; Important species include brown hare, water vole, amphibians including great crested newt and common toad, medicinal leech, breeding and wintering wetland birds, rare plants such as greater water parsnip Sium latifolium, and invertebrates associated with shingle and wetland habitats.
 The area is important for bats, particularly serotine and soprano pipistrelle, and holds one of the few remaining tree sparrow populations in Kent.
-Protect, manage and enhance existing habitats and designated sites; Restore, recreate and enhance grazing marsh, fen, reedbed and other wetland habitats; Ensure no net loss and restore all coastal vegetated shingle to favourable or unfavourable recovering condition (subject to constraints arising from natural coastal changes); Conserve and enhance important intertidal and marine habitats; Create and enhance acid and species-rich neutral grassland; Provide guidelines on best practice for managing ditches to maximise biodiversity and work with landowners to restore management of 15% of ditches that are not part of the main drainage system; Identify how best to integrate a more natural functioning of the Dungeness coast; Action to enhance widely dispersed habitats.
+Protect, manage and enhance existing habitats and designated sites; Restore, recreate and enhance grazing marsh, fen, reedbed and other wetland habitats; Ensure no net loss and restore all coastal vegetated shingle to favourable or unfavourable recovering condition (subject to constraints arising from natural coastal changes); Conserve and enhance important intertidal and marine habitats; Create and enhance acid and species-rich neutral grassland; Provide guidelines on best practice for managing ditches to maximise biodiversity and work with landowners to restore management of 15% of ditches that are not part of the main drainage system; Identify how best to integrate a more natural functioning of the Dungeness coast; Action to enhance widely dispersed habitats

-• Action to enhance widely dispersed habitats, such as ponds, across the whole area.
+Action to enhance widely dispersed habitats, • such as ponds, across the whole area.

-Biodiversity Opportunity Area and Description Biodiversity Targets Dover and Folkestone Cliffs and Downs A series of valleys around Dover and cliffs and cliff-top grassland, intertidal and subtidal chalk and the scarp slope of the North Downs.
-Much of the grassland is internationally important, with areas of locally and nationally important woodland.
-Nationally important chalk grassland in dry valleys and on cliff tops; Coastal cliffs and slope including chalk cliff and soft cliffs, both with important foreshore and marine habitats, including nationally and internationally important areas of subtidal and intertidal chalk; Sabellaria reefs, both offshore and in some intertidal areas, providing important habitat for a wide range of species; Important woodlands on chalk and ragstone; Some vegetated shingle, wet woodland and fen habitats; Important species include plants and invertebrates associated with chalk cliff and chalk grassland habitats, including adder, silver-spotted skipper, small blue, Adonis blue, wild cabbage, and oxtongue broomrape.
+Nationally important chalk grassland in dry valleys and on cliff tops; Coastal cliffs and slope including chalk cliff and soft cliffs, both with important foreshore and marine habitats, including nationally important, with areas of locally and nationally important woodland.
+Nationally important chalk grassland in dry valleys and on cliff tops; Coastal cliffs and slope including chalk cliff and soft cliffs, both with important foreshore and marine habitats, including nationally and internationally important areas of subtidal and intertidal chalk; Sabellaria reefs, both offshore and in some intertidal areas, providing important habitat for a wide range of species; Create species-rich neutral Action to enhance widely or species; bitats; Important woodlands on chalk and ragstone; Some vegetated shingle, wet woodland and fen habitats; Important species include plants and invertebrates associated with chalk cliff and chalk grassland habitats, including adder, silver-spotted skipper, small blue, Adonis blue, wild cabbage, and oxtongue broomrape.
 Brown hare also an important species.
 White clawed crayfish is found in the area.
-Species of inshore waters include short-snouted seahorse and native oyster.
-Conserve and enhance important cliff, intertidal and marine habitats; Extend, reconnect, restore and enhance areas of chalk grassland; Enhance or reinstate woodland management, restore plantation on ancient woodland sites to native woodland and reconnect fragmented woodland; Create species-rich neutral grassland; Action to enhance widely dispersed habitats, such as ponds, across the whole area.
+Species of inshore waters include short-snouted seahorse and native oyster. cient woodland sites to connect fragmented ral grassland; v dispersed habitats,